Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Computational details

 \section{Computational details}

 Chalcopyrite semiconductors crystallize into the tetragonal structure with a space group I$\bar{4}$2d.
-The atomic positions of ZnGeP$_2$ are Zn (0, 0, 0), Ge (0, 0, 0.5) and P (u, 0.25, 0.125), where u is the internal displacement parameter for the anion.
+The atomic positions of ZnGeP$_2$ are Zn (0, 0, 0), Ge (0, 0, 0.5) and P (u, 0.25, 0.125), where {\bs{u is the internal displacement parameter for the anion i.e., P atoms)}}.
 The anion acquires an equilibrium position closer to one pair of cations as a result of dissimilar atoms as neighbors.
 The structural relaxation are done in Vienna Ab initio Simulation Package (VASP) with kpoints 12$\times$12$\times$12 \cite{PhysRevB.54.11169, PhysRevB.47.558}.
 The optimized lattice constants (a and c) and the internal structural parameter (u) are a = 5.454 Å, c = 10.707 Å and u = 0.267 Å respectively.
-The density functional theoretical calculations are performed using the local density approximation (LDA) method as implemented within full-potential local-orbital (FPLO) code \cite{PhysRevB.59.1743}.
+The density functional theoretical calculations are performed {\bs{with the optimized lattice parameters}} using the local density approximation (LDA) method as implemented within full-potential local-orbital (FPLO) code \cite{PhysRevB.59.1743}.

-In the next step, we use a tight-binding model with the Wannier function basis to calculate the shift and CPG current conductivities.
+In the next step, we use a tight-binding model in the Wannier function basis to calculate the shift and CPG current conductivities.
 The tight-binding model is obtained using maximally projected Wannier functions for the Zn-3d, 4s, Ge-3d, 4s, 4p and P-3s, 3p orbitals in the energy range of -9.0 to 5.0 eV.
-BZ was sampled by a 150$\times$150$\times$150 kpoints with satisfactory convergence.
-This Wannier model is used to calculate the spectral density for an infinite bulk system by $k_z$-integrating bulk projected band structure.
+BZ was sampled by a 150$\times$150$\times$150 {\bs{k-mesh grid in BZ} with satisfactory convergence {\bs{to calculate shift and CPG current conductivities. }} This Wannier model is used {\bs{further}} to calculate the spectral density for an infinite bulk system by $k_z$-integrating bulk projected band structure.
 Furthermore, a semi-infinite slab is set up to calculate spectral densities of [001]-surface.
 The spectral densities for both bulk and semi-infinite slab geometry are obtained using Green’s function recursion method \cite{sancho1985highly}.